mpv-player/mpv/DOCS/man/options.rst

         Propagate error to only two adjacent pixels.
 Fastest but low quality.

     ``sierra-lite``
         Fast with reasonable quality.
 This is the default.
+Simple dithering come from Frankie Sierra, who published the following matrices after Sierra in 1990.

     ``floyd-steinberg``
         Most notable error diffusion kernel.
+        The first and arguably most famous error diffusion formula was published by Robert Floyd and Louis Steinberg in 1976.

     ``atkinson``
+        Dithering algorithms developed by Bill Atkinson in mid 1980.
 Looks different from other kernels because only fraction of errors will be propagated during dithering.
 A typical use case of this kernel is saving dithered screenshot (in window mode).
 This kernel produces slightly smaller file, with still reasonable dithering quality.
+        Atkinson’s formula is a bit different from others because it only propagates a fraction of the error instead of the full amount.
+This technique sometimes offered by modern graphics applications as a “reduced color bleed” option.
+By only propagating part of the error, speckling is reduced, but contiguous dark or bright sections of an image may become washed out.

     There are other kernels (use ``--error-diffusion=help`` to list) but most of them are much slower and demanding even larger amount of shared memory.
     Among these kernels, ``burkes`` achieves a good balance between performance and quality, and probably is the one you want to try first.

+    ``false-fs``
+        False Floyd-Steinberg.
+Simplification of the original Floyd-Steinberg algorithm not only produces markedly worse output - but it does so without any conceivable advantage in terms of speed (or memory, as a forward-array to store error values for the next line is still required).

+    ``jarvis-judice-ninke``
+        In the same year (1976) of Floyd and Steinberg published their dithering, a lesser-known - but much more powerful - algorithm was also published.
+        Jarvis, Judice, and Ninke filter is significantly more complex than Floyd-Steinberg.
+The error is distributed to three times as many pixels in Floyd-Steinberg, leading to much smoother and more subtle - output.

+    ``stucki``
+        Five years after (1981) Jarvis, Judice, and Ninke published their formula Peter Stucki published an adjusted version of it with slight changes made to improve processing time.
+There will be minimal difference between output of Stucki and Jarvis-Judice-Ninke.

+    ``burkes``
+        Seven years (1988) after Stucki published his improvement to Jarvis-Judice-Ninke dithering, Daniel Burkes suggested a further improvement.
+Burkes’s suggestion was to drop the bottom row of Stucki’s matrix.
+This change meant that all math involved in the error calculation could be accomplished by simple bit-shifting, with only a minor hit to quality.

+    ``sierra-2``
+        Dithering algorithms come from Frankie Sierra, who published the following matrices in 1990.
+“Two-Row Sierra”, and “Sierra Lite”

+    ``sierra-3``
+        Dithering algorithms come from Frankie Sierra, who published the first matrices in 1989

 ``--gpu-debug``
     Enables GPU debugging.
 What this means depends on the API type.
 For OpenGL,